NicholasMutsaerts/nicholasmutsaerts.github.io/README.md

-This repository serves as a centralized hub for my **System Administration portfolio** and a growing collection of **practical IT guides**.
-It is designed to showcase real-world experience, technical documentation, and hands-on solutions used in enterprise and small-to-medium IT environments.
+This repository serves as a centralized hub for my System Administration portfolio and an expanding collection of practical IT documentation and guides.
+It is intended to showcase real-world experience, technical expertise, and hands-on solutions applied across enterprise and small-to-medium business (SMB) environments.

+The content reflects day-to-day operational work, best practices, and documented solutions drawn from professional experience in modern IT environments.

 <div align="center">
-  <h2><strong>What You Will Find Here</strong></h2>
+  <h3><strong>What You Will Find Here</strong></h3>
 </div>

 ### [Professional Portfolio](aboutme)